 Both ADA and ETH are popular coins that are beaming with nothing but long-term potential.
 Ethereum and Cardano are competing in the same sector.
 They are both scalable, programmable platforms and will offer smart contracts, allowing the development of applications.
 Both have solid foundations and teams with a lot of crypto experience.

 However, there are some notable differences between them.
 Cardano had dedicated years to planning, researching, and testing its network.
 Each step it has taken has been peer-reviewed.
 The platform has brought in experts from various fields to ensure the protocol is robust and scalable.

 Many analysts believe that Cardano will overtake Ethereum shortly.
-The Cardano team plans to launch smart contracts later this year.
+The Cardano team launched the Alozo hard fork in 2021, introducing smart contracts.
 These contracts refer to self-executing pieces of code on the blockchain network.

 Notably, Ethereum already has over 2,500 applications running on its network.
 Its smart contracts are functional and are the backbone of the emerging non-fungible tokens (NFTs) market.
 The network also hosts several decentralized finance (DeFi) projects.
 Decentralized finance applications strive to cut out intermediaries (such as banks) on financial services like loans, interest-earning accounts, etc.